On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Abstract

 \section{Abstract}

 Let $p$ be an odd prime number.
 In this paper, we study the growth of the Sylow $p$-subgroups of the even $K$-groups of rings of integers in a $p$-adic Lie extension.
 Our results generalize previous results of Coates and Ji-Qin, where they considered the situation of a cyclotomic $\Zp$-extension.
-Our method of proof also differs from these previous work.
-Their proof relies on an explicit description of certain Galois group via Kummer theory afforded by the context of a cyclotomic $\Zp$-extension, whereas our main tool is via the Iwasawa cohomology groups, which in turn allows us to work with more general $p$-adic Lie extensions (not necessarily containing the cyclotomic $\Zp$-extension).
+Our method of proof differs from these previous work.
+Their proof relies on an explicit description of certain Galois group via Kummer theory afforded by the context of a cyclotomic $\Zp$-extension, whereas our approach is via considering the Iwasawa cohomology groups with coefficients in $\Zp(i)$ for $i\geq 2$.
+We should mention that this latter approach is possible thanks to the Quillen-Lichtenbaum Conjecture which is now known to be valid by the works of Rost-Voevodsky.
+We also note that the approach allows us to work with more general $p$-adic Lie extensions that do not necessarily contain the cyclotomic $\Zp$-extension, where the Kummer theoretical approach does not apply.
+Along the way, we study the torsionness of the second Iwasawa cohomology groups with coefficients in $\Zp(i)$ for $i\geq 2$.
+Finally, we give examples of $p$-adic Lie extensions, where the second Iwasawa cohomology groups can have nontrivial $\mu$-invariants.